 Then the resort itself offers all of these options.

 - Outdoor Pools

 - Business Center

 - Concierge Services

-The first thing that will grab your attention are the skyline views from your room.
+The first thing that will grab your attention is the skyline views from your room.
 The views of the city are impressive.
-The look and finish of the rooms is top notch and meets and exceeds the Hilton’s high standards.
+The look and finish of the rooms are top-notch and meet and exceed the Hilton’s high standards.
 This resort has a very modern feel to it.
 Before this, the last Hilton location I had stayed at had a more beach appeal, which made sense given its location.
 This seemed to fit well into the Chicago market and area.

 Day Two seeing Chicago

 Wright was the pioneer of what comes to be known as the Prairie school of architecture.
 He also developed the concept of a Usonian house in Broadacre City, a vision for urban planning in America.
 He designed original and innovative office buildings, churches, schools, skylines, hotels, museums, etc. Wright designed interiors including leaded glass windows, flooring, furniture, and even tableware.
 He wrote several books and lectured widely throughout the US and Europe.
 He was recognized in 1991 by AIA as “the greatest American Architect of all time”.
 In 2020, a selection of his works became a listed UNESCO World Heritage Site.